Gordon Awandare

 Gordon Akanzuwine Awandare is a Ghanaian parasitologist and the Pro-Vice Chancellor in charge of Academic and Student Affairs at the University of Ghana.
-Prior to his appointment in January 2022, He was the founding Director of the West African Center for Cell Biology of Infectious Pathogens (WACCBIP).
-He is the current chairman of the CKT-UTAS governing council and the Africa Global Editor of the Experimental Biology and Medicine (EBM) journal.
+Prior to his appointment in January 2022, he was the founding Director of the West African Center for Cell Biology of Infectious Pathogens (WACCBIP).

+He was the chairman of the CK Tedam University of Technology and Applied Sciences (CKT-UTAS) governing council and the Africa Global Editor of the journal Experimental Biology and Medicine.

 Early life and education

 Gordon Awandare was born in Kandiga, a small village in northeastern Ghana.
 During childhood, he contracted malaria several times a year, at a time when treatment for the disease was scarce.

 Awandare was awarded a BSc in biochemistry in 1998 and an MPhil in Biochemistry in 2002 from the University of Ghana.
 In 2003, he was alerted to PhD positions at the University of Pittsburgh (Pennsylvania, USA) earmarked for African fellows, and moved to the USA just eight months later.
 In 2007, he graduated with a PhD in Infectious Diseases and Microbiology from the School of Public Health, with a thesis on severe malarial anemia.
 Following his doctoral studies, he spent three years at the Walter Reed Army Institute of Research (Maryland, USA), where he continued studying malaria, focusing on the Plasmodium falciparum parasite.

-Prof. Dr. Awandere returned to the University of Ghana in 2010 to establish his own research group.
+Prof. Awandare returned to the University of Ghana in 2010 to establish his own research group.
 Without start-up funding, he used US credit cards to support his work whilst applying for grants, and two years later received funding from both the Royal Society and the National Institutes of Health.

-University Leadership and Management

-Prof Awandare was appointed Pro Vice-Chancellor with responsibility for Academic and Student Affairs (ASA).
-The appointment took effect from 1 January 2022.
-Taking over from Prof. Daniel Frimpong Ofori, Provost of the College of Humanities who was appointed to act as Pro-Vice-Chancellor (ASA) from 27 October 2021.
-He has previously served on the Governing Council of the University of Development Studies, Tamale, where he was also the Chairman of the University’s Audit Report Implementing Committee.
-Within the University of Ghana, he has been a member of Academic Board and served on the Business and Executive Committee for many years.
-Prof. Awandare has also been Chairman, Centre Management Committee for WACCBIP, and member of Management committees/boards for many units, including, Office of Research Innovation and Development (ORID), Noguchi Memorial Institute for Medical Research, School of Pharmacy, Legon Centre for International Affairs and Diplomacy, School of Biological Sciences, and School of Nuclear and Allied Sciences, Ghana Atomic Energy Commission.
-He has also chaired or served on numerous adhoc committees at the University of Ghana, including the Search Committee for Vice Chancellor in 2020/2021.